OrangeFox86/DreamcastControllerUsbPico/README.md

 ## Sampling Maple Bus Input

-Some conscessions had to be made in order to handle all input operations within the 32 instruction set limit of the input PIO block.
+Some concessions had to be made in order to handle all input operations within the 32 instruction set limit of the input PIO block.

 ### Sampling the Start Sequence